Do I need life insurance?

 Where do you get life insurance from?

 You can take out life insurance at any point of your life between 18 and 90 years of age but most people buy a policy when they buy their first home.
-Life insurance is offered by estate agents and mortgage brokers and you can also buy it from comparison websites or from the insurers themselves.
+It is offered by independent financial advisors, estate agents and mortgage brokers.
+You can also buy it from comparison websites or from the insurers themselves.

 We have partnered with Assured Futures, specialist brokers in life insurance, to help find you the product right for you.
 So whether you want to protect yourself or family against a loss in income or cover outstanding mortgage debt if you die, they have products to suit you from a range of insurance providers.

 What are the main types of life insurance policies?